June 14 – July 13, 2019

 The paintings were created using in studio silkscreen techniques, which translate the defaults and irregularities of the process into an aesthetic that simplifies the form and prioritizes material experimentation.
 In these works, the actual silkscreen canvas takes the place of the brush and when the ink comes in contact with paper or cotton, instead of a technique for mass production, the process becomes a way to produce unique prints.
 The result sometimes appears blurry – as if frozen in a permanent state of becoming, like the ethics of Wabi-Sabi that focus on finding beauty within the imperfections and accept peacefully the natural cycle of growth and decay.

-By deliberately defying permanence, through a state of freedom and joy of being imperfect, transient and incomplete, new ephemeral spaces are revealed and a whole body of work comes out naturally.
+By deliberately defying permanence, through a state of freedom and joy of being imperfect and incomplete, new ephemeral spaces are revealed and a whole body of work comes out naturally.
 These unique prints, defined by delicate forms which fully blend with each other, appear in the space in between; willing to alter expectations regarding gravity, the surfaces have no weight and assume an abstract meaning of floating where anti-gravity is visually natural.
 Floating has almost the same meaning as traversing, it indicates a mode of indeterminate human behavior.
 A shared common space.
-The awareness of things.
-Emptiness moving either from or towards nothingness.

 Eva Mitala was born in Athens.
 Studied painting in the Athens School of Fine Arts (2000‐2005).
 Lives and works between Athens and Berlin.
 Mitala has had solo exhibitions in Athens at the Ileana Tounta Gallery, in Tokyo at the Muramatsu Gallery and at the N Room Gallery in Berlin.
 She has shown extensively in group exhibitions across Europe, Romania and China.